lukso-network/docs/docs/guides/vault/interact-with-contracts.md

 Further we will create instances for our contracts

 - Create an Universal Profile contract instance from `universalProfileAddress`.
-- Get the `owner()` of the Universal Profile.
-- Create a Key Manager contract instance from the owner of the Universal Profile.
 - Create a Target Contract instance from the `targetContractAddress`.

 <Tabs>